laurashen/data-science-sequencing.github.io/lectures/lecture5.md

 1.	<a href='#input'>Reads from a sequener</a>
- 		- <a href='#challenge'>Main Challenges</a>
+2.  <a href='#assembly'>The genome assembly problem</a>
-		- <a href='#complexity'>Sample Complexity</a>
+  	- <a href='#complexity'>The </a>
-2.	<a href='#coverage'> Coverage Problem </a>
+		- <a href='#coverage'> Coverage Problem </a>
-3.	<a href='#greedy'> Greedy Algorithm </a>
+		- <a href='#greedy'> Greedy Algorithm </a>

 ## Input of Assembler <a id='input'></a>

 We have already gone through a high-level description of the roles of the sequencer and the base caller and how these are achieved in practice.
 Assuming that these stages are completed successfully, their output would be hundreds of millions to billions of erroneous reads.
 This information is usually provided to us in the format of a `FASTQ` file in which $$Q$$ stands for the quality score associated to each base $$Q = 10\log_{10} P_e,$$ where $$P_e$$ is the probability of error which is calculated in the base calling stage and is available alongside the corresponding reads.
 The next phase in the pipeline  is  to reconstruct the original genome from this data.

-### Main Challenges <a id='challenge'></a>
+## The genome assembly problem <a id='assembly'></a>

+The genome assembly problem simply stated is the following: Given reads coming form a genome can on e reconstruct the genome.
+There are two relevant flavours of this problem.
+One is the **de novo assembly** problem which involves reconstructing the genome from just the reads.
+This is relevant  when a previously unsequenced organism is sequenced for the first time.
+The other is called **reference-based assembly**, which involves using side information like genomes of individuals of other organisms of  the species, whose sequence is known.

-There are three major difficulties regarding the input of our problem:
+There are three major difficulties  of our problem:

   * As mentioned above, errors are ubiquitous in our input data.
-This can be ameliorated in low error-rate like _Illumina_, for which one can restrict their attention to only the high quality reads, and thus wasting a lot of data (for 1% error rates, around one-third of 100 length reads have at least 1 error).
+This can be ameliorated in low error-rate sequencing technologies like _Illumina_, for which one can restrict their attention to only the high quality reads, and thus wasting a lot of data (for 1% error rates, around one-third of 100 length reads have at least 1 error).
 However, for  simplicity and clarity, we first assume that reads are error free, and examine the assembly problem under that setting.
   * By the nature of evolution, there are always a lot of repeats in the genome which make the distinct reads from different far away locations can be similar.
 This inherent property of genome makes  reads from different places in the genome indistinguishable, which in turn makes it very hard to assemble them.
-By analogy, it is like attempting to solve a jigsaw puzzle with a  underlying picture having a lot of  identical sections.
-  * Continuing in this puzzle analogy, **de novo assembly** which means to assemble the genome of a different species for the first time without any existing instances from previous works, is like solving a puzzle where the cover of the box is lost and you have no idea of what the final picture would be like.
-This is a much harder instance in contrast to **reference-based assembly** where we use an already sequenced DNA from the same spicies as a guide and map the reads into this template just like what we do in a real world puzzle game.

-### Sample Complexity <a id='complexity'></a>

-For much of the sequel, we focus on answering the following two questions.
+In the sequel we will focus mainly on de novo assembly.
+We will attempt to answer the following questions:

-- _How many reads should be do we need to assemble?_
+- _How many reads  do we need to assemble?_
     We need at least one read that sequences each base of the genome.
 In other words, we need reads to at least *cover* the genome
 		Because of the randomness involved in the locations we are sampling from, higher probability of coverage we need, more the samples we need.
-- _How long should the reads do we need to assemble the underlying genome unambiguously?_
+- _How long  reads do we need to assemble the underlying genome unambiguously?_
     For example, one can not assemble from reads of length 1.
 So in general we want to get an estimate of the read lengths needed to assemble unambiguously.

-## Coverage Problem <a id='coverage'></a>
+### Coverage Problem <a id='coverage'></a>

 Let